 These are the five best email marketing services:

 BlueCart eCommerce is an all-in-one online marketplace with more integrated tools than you can count.
-In addition to it being the best eCommerce platform for SEO, a hospitality software option for food businesses, and our robust digital storefront, it lets you send emails right from the platform.
+In addition to it being the best eCommerce platform for SEO, a hospitality software option for wholesale and food businesses, and our robust digital storefront, it lets you send emails right from the platform.
 It even has a built-in promotional function, so you can set up a deal and send out an email blast in one place.

 With more than 14 million customers, Mailchimp is a very popular email marketing service for small and medium-sized businesses.
 It's easy-to-use and has built-in and customizable templates, so even the newest marketer can send beautiful emails.
 It also integrates with most direct to consumer and B2B eCommerce platforms and tools.
 Best of all, it's entirely free for businesses with less than 2,000 subscribers.
 It only goes up in price by around $5 per 500 subscribers, so it's a great choice for small businesses.